isomerpages/moe-evergreenpri/_co-curricular-programme/Visual & Performing Arts/Chinese Dance.md

 **_\*Click&nbsp;[here](https://docs.google.com/document/d/19yQQeYbcNUBPsW_j2nrgEeGdv8sUMdf_e79um_QsFDM/edit)&nbsp;to access the CCA Schedule for the Year 2023_**

-Folk dances are important historically in the development of dance in China, some of the earliest dances in court rituals and ceremonies may have evolved from folk dances.
-Leaders from various dynasties collected folk dances, many of which eventually became court dances.
-Many of the folk dances are related to harvest and hunting and the ancient gods associated with them.
+Our Chinese Dance has 25 members.
+Students joined Chinese Dance out of their love for dancing and the desire to learn more about this beautiful art form.

-The Chinese Dance is one of the performing arts group in Evergreen Primary School.
-It has over 25 members who have chosen to join Chinese Dance out of their love for dancing and to learn more about the Chinese Dance culture.
-We want to nurture their talent through dance training so that they can each reach their fullest potential in this area.&nbsp;
+Our dance training focuses on Chinese Dance techniques to develop flexibility and stamina.
+Members train and perform as a group, thus fostering bonding and teamwork.

-In Chinese Dance, members train and perform as a group thus they learn to blend with one another.
-Members also learn to execute movements and exhibit good performance skills on stage.
+Members are given various opportunities to perform at the school level, such as Chinese New Year Concert and Achievement Day, as well as at external events.

 ![](/images/CD1.jpg)